Wood River (electoral district)

 Wood River is a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
 Located in southern Saskatchewan, the district was created by the Representation Act, 1994 (Saskatchewan) out of parts of the former Assiniboia-Gravelbourg and Shaunavon constituencies.
-The district takes its name from the R.M. of Wood River, which is located in the center of the constituency.
+The district takes its name from the RM of Wood River, which is located in the centre of the constituency.

 Communities in the riding include the towns of Assiniboia, Ponteix, Rockglen, Gravelbourg, Mossbank and Lafleche; and the villages of Vanguard, Wood Mountain, Hodgeville, Mankota, Bracken and Val Marie.